josmar-crwdstffng/angular/aio/content/guide/styleguide.md

 For example, `hero.component.ts` and `hero.component.html`.

 The guideline uses the shortcut `hero.component.ts|html|css|spec` to represent those various files.
-Using this shortcut makes this guide's file structures easier to read and more terse.
+Using this shortcut makes the file structures of this guide easier to read and more terse.

 <a id="single-responsibility"></a>